isaaclyman/pooty/README.md

 `Pooty.template(string RelativeUrl1 [, string RelativeUrl2...string RelativeUrlN])`, where each RelativeUrl is the relative location of an HTML file containing one or more `<template>` definitions.
 This function accepts an unlimited number of arguments, and will attempt to parse each one for templates.

+All templates are processed as soon as the page has loaded.
+If you need to load a template after the page has loaded, use `Pooty.utility.loadTemplate(string RelativeUrl, function Callback);`.
+The callback will be called as soon as the template is available.

 #### `model()`:
 A home for your data model.
 The base `key: value` pair is modeled after `property name: CSS selector`.
 Property names may not contain spaces; use a dash instead.
 CSS selectors may refer to one or many page elements, and Pooty will keep all of them up to date.
 You may nest these as necessary: